alexandrastoll/MIBC_Molecular_extended/README.md

 # MIBC Molecular extended

-Code for extended experiments for doctoral thesis of Alexandra Stoll:
+Code for extended experiments for doctoral thesis of Alexandra Stoll currently under review:

 Includes training Multiple Instance Learning (MIL) models using a 5-fold cross-validation on top of pre-extracted feature embeddings from UNI2-h for molecular subtype prediction in muscle-invasive urothelial bladder cancer.